Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 _[⬆ Back to Top](#table-of-contents)_

 64. ### Question64
-True or False: Best practices are recommended to solve complex problems.
+True or False: Best Practices are recommended to solve complex problems.

 - [ ] True.
 - [x] False.